exalted/notes/Syntax for a New Language.md

   - Must say something

-Definition of OrdinaryPerson as Human: say something:
+Definition of OrdinaryPerson as Human:
+  Say something:
     (says something exactly once)

-Requirements for Climber as OrdinaryPerson: say something: (this is a method override)
+Requirements for Climber as OrdinaryPerson:
+  Say something: (this is a method override)
-    repeat "OrdinaryPerson.say something" n-times
+    Repeat "OrdinaryPerson say something" n-times

   - Could echo n-times

 Definition of MountainClimber as Climber:
-  echo: 3 (this is a single line block)
+  Echo: 3 (this is a single line block)

 Definition of RoofClimber is Climber.
 ```